-Mad because yet again our justice system has turned a blind eye and refused to afford the African-American community even the opportunity to see justice served.
-Remember this was not a trial.
+Mad because yet again, our justice system has turned a blind eye and refused to afford the African-American community even the opportunity to see justice served.
+Remember, this was not a trial.
 This was not a case where guilt needed to be proven beyond a reasonable doubt.
-This was a Grand Jury proceeding and to bring an indictment in a Grand Jury proceeding one does not have to find guilt, only the probability that a crime was committed, that the accused person did it and that he/she should be tried in a court of law.
+This was a Grand Jury proceeding, and to bring an indictment in a Grand Jury proceeding, one does not have to find guilt, only the probability that a crime was committed, that the accused person did it, and that he/she should be tried in a court of law.
 Yet despite what appears clear to most – that there was the probability that a young unarmed man was gunned down without cause – this Grand Jury found otherwise.
-I have said it before and I’ll say it again I have the utmost respect for the men and women who each and every day protect and serve us as member of police departments around the country.
-But when an individual who is trusted with the power and authority of a police officer commits a crime there can be no debate, it is our moral and legal responsibility to hold that officer to the same standards of accountability, if not higher, as the standards we hold any ordinary citizen too for their actions.
+I have said it before, and I’ll repeat it; I have the utmost respect for the men and women who protect and serve us as members of police departments around the country every day.
+But when an individual who is trusted with the power and authority of a police officer commits a crime, there can be no debate; it is our moral and legal responsibility to hold that officer to the same standards of accountability, if not higher, as the standards we hold any ordinary citizen too for their actions.

-Mad because once again the narrative this morning as FOX NEWS displayed across their screen is ANARCHY IN AMERICA – CHAOS IN FERGUSON.
-Make no mistake about it FOX there is anger and sadness but it is not only in Ferguson it is nation wide and yet we did not wake this morning to America in flames.
-Rather we wake as a country this morning mostly to the resigned acceptance that this decision while disappointing was predictable.
-Let’s be clear here the reaction in Ferguson was unfortunate and uncalled for, it will not bring back Michael Brown, it will not bring justice to his family nor will it be a catalyst for much-needed changes in the inherently flawed American justice system.
-But it is simple physics you can only keep a lid on a boiling pot for so long before it finally blows.
-You can not continue to tell a people over and over again for hundreds of years that your life and the lives of your loved ones are not as valuable as that of the next person simply because of the color of your skin.
+Once again, Mad because the narrative this morning as FOX NEWS displayed across their screen is ANARCHY IN AMERICA – CHAOS IN FERGUSON.
+Make no mistake about it, FOX, there is anger and sadness, but it is not only in Ferguson but also nation-wide, yet we did not wake this morning to America in flames.
+Instead, we awake as a country this morning mostly to the resigned acceptance that this decision, while disappointing was predictable.
+Let’s be clear here the reaction in Ferguson was unfortunate and uncalled for.
+It will not bring back Michael Brown.
+It will not bring justice to his family, nor will it be a catalyst for much-needed changes in the inherently flawed American justice system.
+But it is simple physics; you can only keep a lid on a boiling pot for so long before it finally blows.
+You can not continue to tell people repeatedly for hundreds of years that your life and the lives of your loved ones are not as valuable as that of the next person simply because of the color of your skin.

-Mad because this country still has to deal with the ignorance of racism and if you think it doesn’t, if you think Ferguson isn’t about race, go read an article on any website today about Ferguson then skim through the comments section at the bottom.
-After that read come back and let me know if you think racism is dead.
+Mad because this country still has to deal with the ignorance of racism.
+If you think it doesn’t, if you believe Ferguson isn’t about race, read an article on any website today about Ferguson, then skim through the comments section at the bottom.
+After that read, come back and let me know if you think racism is dead.

 One of the main reasons America is great is its diversity and how that diversity has come together in one place to achieve great things.
-One of the main reasons America is flawed is the basic ignorance of those who refuse to acknowledge that fact
+One of the main reasons America is flawed is the fundamental ignorance of those who refuse to acknowledge that fact.